Mechanical Design Engineer

 Journey

 Growing up with woodworking as the family business shaped my creativity early on.
-Initially with inspiration only to make swords, bows, and the occasional box I began to love the art- the precise hand detail, the expression in curves and angles, and stragetizing how a complex piece was going to assemble together.
+Starting out making swords, bows, and the occasional box (the childhood whims), I later began to love the art- the precise hand detail, the expression in curves and angles, and strategizing how a complex piece was going to come together.

-When I signed up for engineering in university I didn’t quite know how I would engage in the art form I loved about woodworking in my engineering field.
+When I signed up for engineering in university I didn’t quite know how I would engage in the art form I loved in engineering.
 But finding a world of product design has been an outlet for me to merge these two disciplines.
-Starting my career in manufacturing tool design honed my design skills- providing technicians with hand tools that required ergonomics and adequate functionality for adoptability in a short design cycle.
+Starting my career in Tektronix’s manufacturing tool design honed my design skills- providing technicians with hand tools that required ergonomics and adequate functionality for adoptability in a short design cycle.
 I had the space to experiment and learn what strategies and systems worked and what didn’t.

-Once I transitioned to product design I had good foundational skills to engage on the front end interfacing customers and with ID and UX.
+Once I transitioned to product design I had good foundational skills to engage on the front end customer interfaces, ID and UX.
 This is where I have enjoyed engineering the most.
 I enjoy listening to customers needs and exploring/discovering solutions that bring satisfaction